XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 # Introduction
 Driven by the new applications, 3GPP introduced the concept of network slicing as a feature of its 5G specification.
 Such a concept is meant to provide a customized connectivity service with specific capabilities and characteristics.
 A network slice may include a set of network functions and resources(e.g. computation, storage and network resources).
-The IETF Network Slice service is defined in {{!I-D.ietf-teas-ietf-network-slices}} as a set of connections between a number of SDPs (e.g., CE, NF), with these connections having specific Service Level Objectives (SLOs) and Service Level Expectations (SLEs) over a common underlay network, with the traffic of one customer being separated from another.
+The IETF Network Slice service is defined in {{!I-D.ietf-teas-ietf-network-slices}} as a set of connections between a number of SDPs (e.g., CE, NF), where these connections having specific Service Level Objectives (SLOs) and Service Level Expectations (SLEs) over a common underlay network, with the traffic of one customer being separated from another.
 The concept of IETF network slice
 service is conceived as technology agnostic.
-The IETF NS service is specified in terms of the set of service delivery endpoints connected to the slice, the type of connectivity among them, and a set of SLOs and SLEs for each connectivity construct.
+The IETF network slice service is specified in terms of the set of service delivery endpoints connected to the slice, the type of connectivity among them, and a set of SLOs and SLEs for each connectivity construct.

 In {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, the endpoints are identified by an identifier, with some metrics associated to the connections among them as well as certain policies (e.g., rate limits for incoming and outgoing traffic).

 The 5G network slice as defined in {{TS-23.501}} does not take the transport network slice into consideration.
-This document introduces the concept of 5G end-to-end network slice service, which is built over three network segments: Radio Access Network (RAN), Transport Network (TN) and Core Network (CN).
-Transport network is supposed to provide the required connectivity between AN and CN or inside RAN/CN, with specific performance commitment.
+3GPPintroduces the concept of 5G end-to-end network slice service, which is built on top of three network segments: Radio Access Network (RAN), Transport Network (TN) and Core Network (CN).
+Transport network provides the required connectivity between RAN and CN or inside RAN/CN, with specific performance commitment.
 The 5G end-to-end network slice services may have distinct topology and performance requirements on the underlying transport network.
-The transport network should have thus capability to support multiple transport network slices.
-The decision about the number of such transport slices is deployment specific.
+The transport network should have thus capability to support multiple IETF network slices.
+The decision about the number of such IETF network slices is deployment specific.

 This document addresses the request of IETF Network Slice services for 3GPP 5G Network Slices.
-The realization of such requested IETF network slices is out of the scope of this document and addressed in other documents such as {{!I-D.ietf-teas-enhanced-vpn}}
+The details of IETF network slice realization are out of the scope of this document and addressed in other documents such as {{!I-D.ietf-teas-enhanced-vpn}}
 {{!I-D.ietf-teas-ns-ip-mpls}} {{!I-D.ietf-teas-nrp-scalability}} and
  {{!I-D.srld-teas-5g-slicing}}.